EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 After the episode of Marvin Kurzban laughing at my ruling, I asked counsel to approach the bench.
 Marvin Kurzban responded: "I didn't laugh.
 What I started doing was writing a note, saying to my brothea...
-I didn't realize I was saying it out loud --- we're not trying his case.
+I didn't realize I was saying it out loud---we're not trying his case.
 That's what the objection was, because he's telling about his problems."
 Ira Kurzban then interjected: "I'd like to add, Your Honor, there's a continuing pattern of conduct we believe shows enormous bias